questrail/taffmat/README.md

 $ git flow feature start <your_feature>
 ```

-When you're done coding and commiting the changes for `your_feature`,
+When you're done coding and committing the changes for `your_feature`,
 issue:

 ```bash